brendt/stitcher.io/src/content/blog/2017-05-17-php-generics-and-why-we-need-them.md

 You can imagine it's better to know beforehand whether an array contains only elements of a certain type, rather then manually checking the types within a loop, every, single, time.

-We can't do benchmarks on generics, because they don't exist yet, so its only guessing as to how they would impact performance.
+We can't do benchmarks on generics, because they don't exist yet, so it's only guessing as to how they would impact performance.
- It's not insane to assume though, that PHP's optimised behaviour, written in C; is a better way to solve the problem than to write lots of userland code.
+ It's not far-fetched to assume though, that PHP's optimised behaviour, written in C; is a better way to solve the problem than to write lots of userland code.